mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

   }
 }
 ```
-And here it is written as a function component:
+And here it is written as a function:
 ```js
 function Hello() {
   return <p>Hello!</p>
 }
 ```
 Function components are just the render method from classes.
-Because of this they were never previously able to hold their own state or perform side effects on mount or update.
-Since React 16.8.0 it has been possible to create stateful function component thanks to hooks, making it possible to write this:
+Because of this they were never previously able to hold their own state or perform any side effects at points during their lifecycle.
+Since React 16.8.0 it has been possible to create stateful function component thanks to hooks, making it possible to write a component like this:
 ```js
 class Hello extends React.Component {